navapbc/template-infra/infra/README.md

 ```

-The resulting bucket name created in the aws account will be shawn-bucket.
-If resources are not actively prefixed and two developers deploy the same resource the developer who runs their deployment second will overwrite the deployment of the first.
+When in the workspace "shawn", the resulting bucket name created in the aws account will be `shawn-bucket`.
+This prevents the following undesirable situation: If resources are not actively prefixed and two developers deploy the same resource, the developer who runs their deployment second will overwrite the deployment of the first.

 ## Modules